 "Lauren," I hiss when he steps out of earshot.

 "What?
 I think you're making a mistake.
-You have the school's hot quarterback calling you Muffin.
+You have the school's hottest guy - and quarterback, mind you - calling you Muffin.
 Can I have first dibs on your sloppy seconds?"

 "Ugh, Lauren, you're disgusting."

 "Well, why'd you agree to date him when you didn't even like him to begin with?"
-I don't miss the poorly disguised jealously in her tone.
+I don't miss the poorly disguised jealousy in her tone.

 Because it made my mother happy…for a little while, at least.

 "I don't know."
 Now I'm the one sighing.
 "Maybe I thought my feelings would change.
 I don't know.
-He's the quarterback, I'm the head cheerleader – I've seen the movies; our roles belong together."
+He's the quarterback, I'm captain of the cheer squad– I've seen the movies - we're supposed to be together."

 "But he's annoying and clingy and belittles me and doesn't ever listen to my opinion."